top of page

 Real-time spectrum analysers can measure individual RF signals in busy RF environments with great accuracy.
 Better still, they can capture every peak or burst emitted within its selected frequency domain, giving real-time total accumulative peak exposure results—your peak dosage.

-How the Mito RF-X6 Mode simplifies the above process is by capturing five million samples within six minutes and giving you a score based on your total accumulated peak radiation time. …One green light for more than 0.1 seconds total exposure over six minutes, two green lights 0.3+ seconds, three green lights for over 0.8+ seconds, four green lights 2.1+ seconds, one orange light 5.5+ seconds, two orange lights 14.4+ seconds, three orange 37.7+ seconds, one red 98.7+ seconds, two red 258.4.
+How the RF-X6 Mode simplifies the above process is by capturing close to 6 million samples within six minutes and giving you a score based on your total accumulated peak radiation time. …One green light for more than 0.1 seconds total exposure over six minutes, two green lights 0.3+ seconds, three green lights for over 0.8+ seconds, four green lights 2.1+ seconds, one orange light 5.5+ seconds, two orange lights 14.4+ seconds, three orange 37.7+ seconds, one red 98.7+ seconds, two red 258.4.
+(See the MITO METER 2.0 '17 step' duration times on page eleven of the instruction manual.)

 When using RF-X6 Mode, you will find in some cases RF power levels can be the same corner to corner in the same room yet have quite the opposite results as far as the total accumulated peak radiation goes.